Save big (up to $1,875) on small business tools with our free membership, business.com+

 In short, the more insurance claims filed, the higher your EMR and premium.

-Even though many factors affect rates, the insurance carrier ultimately sets workers’ compensation rates for businesses they write in the state.
+Even though many factors affect rates, the insurance carrier ultimately sets workers’ compensation rates.
 The same carrier will often have different rates in different states for the same type of business.

-Carriers will use the NCCI data and state information — along with proprietary data — to determine rates.
-This is why rates differ from carrier to carrier, with some being more competitive than others.
+Carriers will use the NCCI data, state information and their own data to determine rates.
+This is why rates differ from carrier to carrier, and some are more competitive than others.

 Even though rates vary by industry, every state has an average of workers’ compensation costs per $100 of payroll.
 This data gives you an idea of what you can expect when shopping for insurance rates.
 The National Academy of Social Insurance (NASI) maintains an annual report that lists the state averages.